-The physician or eligible psychologist shall so show on his the examination report and shall recommend outpatient commitment.
+The physician or eligible psychologist shall so show on his-the examination report and shall recommend outpatient commitment.
 In addition the examining physician or eligible psychologist shall show the name, address, and telephone number of the proposed outpatient treatment physician or center.
-The person designated in the order to provide transportation shall return the respondent to his the respondent's regular residence or to the home of a consenting individual, and he the respondent shall be released from custody.
+The person designated in the order to provide transportation shall return the respondent to his-the respondent's regular residence or-or, with the respondent's consent, to the home of a consenting individual, and he-the respondent shall be released from custody.

-(2) If the physician or eligible psychologist finds that the respondent is mentally ill and is dangerous to himself-self, as defined in G.S.
+- If the physician or eligible psychologist finds that the respondent is (2) mentally ill and is dangerous to himself self, as defined in G.S.
+122C-3(11)a., or others, as defined in G.S.
 122C-3(11)b., or is mentally retarded, and because of an accompanying behavior disorder, is dangerous to others, as defined in G.S.
-122C-3(11)b., he the physician or eligible psychologist shall recommend inpatient commitment, and he-shall so show on his the examination report.
+122C-3(11)b., he-the physician or eligible psychologist shall recommend inpatient commitment, and he-shall so show on his the examination report.
 The law-enforcement law enforcement officer or other designated person shall take the respondent to a 24-hour facility described in G.S.
 122C-252 pending a district court hearing.
-If there is no area 24-hour facility and if the respondent is indigent and unable to pay for his care at a private 24-hour facility, the law enforcement law enforcement officer or other designated person shall take the respondent to a State facility for the mentally ill designated by the Commission in accordance with G.S.
-143B-157(a)(1)a 143B-147(a)(1)a. for custody, observation, and treatment and immediately notify the clerk of superior court of his actions. this action.

-- (3) If the physician or eligible psychologist finds that neither condition described in subdivisions (1) or (2) of this subsection exists, the respondent shall be released and the proceedings terminated.
+If there is no area 24-hour facility and if the respondent is indigent and unable to pay for his-care at a private 24-hour facility, the law-enforcement law enforcement officer or other designated person shall take the respondent to a State facility for the mentally ill designated by the Commission in accordance with G.S.
+143B-157(a)(1)a 143B-147(a)(1)a. for custody, observation, and treatment and immediately notify the clerk of superior court of his actions. this action. - (3) If the physician or eligible psychologist finds that neither condition described in subdivisions (1) or (2) of this subsection exists, the respondent shall be released and the proceedings shall be terminated.
+The person designated in the order to provide transportation shall return the